IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/schedule.md

     <td valign="top">wk 14<p>December 10</p></td>
     <td valign="top">Final Future Presentations</td>
     <td valign="top">
-     <li>Submit the <a href = "end-of-semester-deliverables">End of Semester Deliverables by NOON on December 16th.
+     <li>Submit the <a href = "end-of-semester-deliverables.md">End of Semester Deliverables</a> by NOON on December 16th.
 This work is graded.
 Late work will not be accepted. </li>
     </td>
 </tr>
 </table>